1.1 — Chain vs. Swarm Architecture

 Practice Lab: Swarm Dynamics

-- The Objective: You are tasked with creating a "Competitor Intelligence Swarm."
+- The Objective: You are tasked with creating a "Competitor Intelligence Swarm" for a startup selling organic food in Islamabad.

 - The Architecture:

-- Agent B (The Spy): Analyzes their ad copy on Meta.
+- Agent B (The Spy): Analyzes their social media ad copy on Meta/Instagram for recurring themes, promotions, and customer engagement.

-- Agent C (The Strategist): Compares A and B against your product.
+- Agent C (The Strategist): Compares A and B against your product's value proposition and pricing, identifying gaps and opportunities for differentiation in the Islamabad market.

 - The Challenge: Design the JSON schema for the